Rio Pucuno Foundation: Projects and Ongoing Support

 Rio Pucuno Foundation urgently seeks grants and donations to further these goals.
 No contribution is too small; donations add up quickly, and all help us preserve the forest and the animals living in this important part of Ecuador.

 Rio Pucuno Foundation's general fund is arguably our most important fund.
 It's used for a number of purposes, including but not restricted to buying forest, salaries to forest wardens who help us preserve our trees and animals from poachers, plus miscellaneous costs including some office expenses.
-This is our vital, working fund, and undesignated donations are put here.
+This is our vital, working fund, and all undesignated donations are put here.

 Donations specifically designated for our forest fund are used solely for the purchase and preservation of forest in critical parts of the Sumaco area.